aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/formulas/ways-to-calculate-formulas/_index.md

 Sometimes, you need to calculate formula results directly without adding them into a worksheet.
 The values of the cells used in the formula already exist in a worksheet and all you need is to find the result of those values based on some Microsoft Excel formula without adding the formula in a worksheet.

-You can use Aspose.Cells' formula calculation engine APIs for ([**Worksheet**](https://apireference.aspose.com/cells/java/com.aspose.cells/worksheet)) to ([**calculate**](https://apireference.aspose.com/cells/java/com.aspose.cells/worksheet#calculateFormula(java.lang.String,%20com.aspose.cells.CalculationOptions))) the results of such formulas without adding them to the worksheet:
+You can use Aspose.Cells' formula calculation engine APIs for [**Worksheet**](https://apireference.aspose.com/cells/java/com.aspose.cells/worksheet) to [**calculate**](https://apireference.aspose.com/cells/java/com.aspose.cells/worksheet#calculateFormula(java.lang.String,%20com.aspose.cells.CalculationOptions)) the results of such formulas without adding them to the worksheet:

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-formulas-DirectCalculationFormula-DirectCalculationFormula.java" >}}

-Above code produces the following output.
+Above code produces the following output:
 {{< highlight java >}}
 Value of A1: 20
 Value of A2: 30